On $d$-stable locally checkable problems parameterized by mim-width: Solving d -stable locally checkable problems

-The next theorem shows that it is possible to solve, in polynomial time, a locally checkable problem with a $d$-stable check function, a $d$-stable weight function, a connectivity constraint $\mathcal{C}$ and a size constraint $\sizeConstrSet$ with $|\sizeConstrSet| = 1$.
-We will later explain how this result can be easily extended to a set $\sizeConstrSet$ of several size constraints.
+The next \highlightChange{lemma} shows that it is possible to solve, in polynomial time for graphs of bounded mim-width with a given suitable binary decomposition tree, a locally checkable problem with a $d$-stable check function, a $d$-stable weight function, a set of \highlightChange{positive} connectivity constraints $\mathcal{C} \subseteq \mathcal{P}([q])$ and a size constraint $\sizeConstrSet$ with $|\sizeConstrSet| = 1$.
+We will later explain how this result can be easily extended to a set $\sizeConstrSet$ of several size constraints \highlightChange{and to negative connectivity constraints}.
+For the complexity analysis, we will use the fact that $d$ \highlightChange{and} $q$ are constants and that $\vert\C\vert \leq 2^q$ (and hence is bounded by a constant).